BachiLi/redner/README.md

 ```
 I suggest using ccmake or other interfaces of cmake to setup the variables.

+See [here](https://github.com/BachiLi/redner/pull/11) for build instruction on Windows.

 redner is tested under MacOS with clang 7 and Ubuntu with gcc 7.
-Windows is not tested yet but should be
-portable with moderate modification.
 In general any compiler with c++14 support should work.

 The current development plan is to enhance the renderer.
 Following features will be added in the near future (not listed in any particular order):
 - Stratification of random number